-And with sites like Glassdoor where employees rate workplace culture, leaders can’t afford to overlook the benefits of happiness at work.
-Here are six strategies that companies with strong positive employee morale have used to make their employees love working for them.
+The importance of prioritising employee satisfaction – especially in distributed teams – has never been more important.
+Here are six strategies that companies with high employee morale have used to make their employees love working for them.

 1. Promote work-life balance among employees

-Matthew Ross, the co-founder and COO of mattress review site The Slumber Yard, says that he and his co-founder both come from the investment-banking world, where late nights at work were commonplace.
-“However, for our company,” he says, “we feared the late nights would burn out our employees and eventually make them resent us.”
-When one employee resigned because of what Ross suspected was burnout, he says, “we knew we had to make a change or else other people would likely starting leaving as well.”
+Matthew Ross, the co-founder and COO of mattress review site The Slumber Yard, says that he and his co-founder both come from the investment-banking world, where late nights were commonplace.
+“However, for our company, we feared the late nights would burn out our employees and eventually make them resent us.”
+When one employee resigned because of what Ross suspected was burnout, he says, “We knew we had to make a change or else other people would likely start leaving as well.”

 After an IT audit, he and his partner discovered that their employees were working well into the after-hours.
 In response, they made a new rule: No work emails between 7 p.m. and 5 a.m.

-He has since noticed that his employees seem more energized and upbeat in the mornings, leading him to believe that boosting employee morale increases productivity in the long-run.
+He has since noticed that his employees seem more energised and upbeat in the mornings, leading him to believe that boosting employee morale increases productivity in the long run.

 2. Invest in trust building

 According to a Slack study on the future of work, 80% of workers want to know more about how decisions are made in their organisation, and 87% want their future company to be transparent.